yastar123/1122/replit.md

-✓ Configured server to run properly on port 5000 with database seeding ✓ Added WhatsApp admin contact button to homepage after "Cara Klaim Hadiah" section ✓ WhatsApp button uses proper WhatsApp icon and integrates with admin settings from profile
+✓ Configured server to run properly on port 5000 with database seeding ✓ Added WhatsApp admin contact button to homepage after "Cara Klaim Hadiah" section ✓ WhatsApp button uses proper WhatsApp icon and integrates with admin settings from profile ✓ Created global navigation bar with Home, Store Addresses, and Product Catalog links ✓ Converted store addresses and product catalog pages from standalone to navbar navigation ✓ Integrated responsive navbar with active state indicators and icons

 ## System Architecture